trillium-rs/trillium/README.md

 ## Futures only, minimal dependencies

-Myco has no direct dependency on async-std or tokio, and should be able to support a variety of async runtimes.
-Currently there is support for `async-std` and `smol`, but tokio support is planned.
+Myco's core has no direct dependency on any async runtime.
+Myco Servers currently exist for async-std, smol, and tokio (using async-compat).

 ## Error handling -- a different tradeoff than tide